Klimatbyran/klimatkollen/README.md

 The results will be saved in the `/data/output` folder, primarily in the `climate-data.json` file.
 The climate data is sourced using a TypeScript utility service located at `utils/climateDataService.tsx`.
 This service is responsible for fetching and manipulating the data found in `climate-data.json` for use throughout the website.
 To add or edit the descriptions of datasets that appear in the national overview on the website's homepage, make the necessary changes in `utils/datasetDescriptions.tsx`.

+#### Handling Data Inconsistencies for Municipalities

+Given that Klimatkollen focuses on data related to municipalities, it's often necessary to standardize the naming conventions for Swedish municipalities as they can vary across different datasets.
+The following are known cases:

+- Falun: also called Falu kommun.
+- Gotland: also called Region Gotland or Region Gotland (kommun).
+- Upplands Väsby: alternate spelling includes Upplands-Väsby.
+- Stockholm: also called Stockholms stad.
+- Malmö: also called Malmö stad.

+In the list, the term appearing before the colon (:) is the standardized name that we use in the repository.
+Any alternative names listed after "also known as" should be converted to this standard version when incorporating new data sets.

 Feel free to explore the repository to understand more about how we collect, process, and display climate data.

-## Partners
+## Supporters and Partners

-This work wouldn't have been possible without our current and former partners.
+This work wouldn't have been possible without the support from

+Google.org, Postkodstiftelsen.

+We'd also like to thank our current and former partners

-Postkodstiftelsen, ClimateView, Klimatklubben.se, Researcher's Desk, WWF, We Don't Have Time, Våra Barns Klimat, Argand, StormGeo, Iteam, Precisit.
+ClimateView, Klimatklubben.se, Researcher's Desk, Exponential Roadmap, WWF, We Don't Have Time, Våra Barns Klimat, Argand, StormGeo, Iteam, Precisit.

 ## LICENSE